UniFirst Corp. research snapshot

 UNF AI Stock Forecast Scenarios

-The UNF AI stock forecast uses scenario ranges around the $271.78 cutoff price.
+The UNF AI stock forecast uses scenario ranges around the $292.98 cutoff price.
 It does not claim that AI can predict a specific future price.
-The scenarios are driven primarily by the Cintas acquisition outcome rather than by UniFirst standalone earnings.
-The bullish case assumes a smooth deal close.
-The base case assumes minor delays or regulatory conditions.
-The bearish case assumes the deal fails and the stock reverts toward historical pre-deal valuation levels.
+The scenarios are driven primarily by the Cintas acquisition outcome and the Cintas share price at closing, rather than by UniFirst standalone earnings.
+The bullish case assumes a smooth deal close at or near the announced value.
+The base case assumes a delayed close or minor regulatory conditions.
+The bearish case assumes the deal fails or is renegotiated and the stock reverts toward pre-deal standalone valuation levels.

 Bullish case